-- Risk Function The Risk Manager has a dual reporting line into the Tradition London Group Boards of Directors and CFT's Chief Risk Officer.
-The Risk Manager is responsible for the measurement, monitoring and reporting of risks within the London Group and for driving the development of risk management capability and the risk management framework. - Compliance Function The London Head of Compliance has a reporting line to the London Boards.
-The objective of compliance is to monitor adherence to all regulatory rules and requirements and ensure all regulatory issues are effectively monitored and managed.
+Risk Function - The Chief Risk Officer has a dual reporting line into the Chief Control Officer and to the Audit and Risk Committee.
+The Chief Risk Officer is responsible for the measurement, monitoring and reporting of risks within TLG and for driving the development of risk management capability and the enterprise-wide risk management framework.

+Compliance Function - The London Head of Compliance has a dual reporting line to the Chief Control Officer and TLG Board.
+The objective of compliance is to monitor adherence to all regulatory rules and requirements and to ensure that all regulatory issues are effectively monitored and managed.